Student Wellbeing and Engagement Policy

 Rights and responsibilities

 All members of our school community have a right to experience a safe and supportive school environment.
 We expect that all students, staff, parents and carers treat each other with respect and dignity.
-Our school’s Statement of Values highlights the rights and responsibilities of members of our community.
+At Templestowe College we celebrate diversity and inclusion in all forms be that age, race, culture, ability, sexuality and gender.

 Students have the right to: